Demitryk/Voron2.4-Mods/Backlit_Logo/README.md

 - Foam tape
 - COD LEDs

 NOTE: LEDs strips cannot be more that 9mm tall or 2mm thick.
 I designed this to be used with COB LEDs.
 These give a continuous strip of light.
 They do come in 12V, 24V, and 5V addressable RGB. i used 6000K white.

-Here’s is a link to the ones i used:
+Here’s is a link to the ones i used, they say they are 10 mm tall but were actually 8mm:
 https://www.amazon.com/gp/product/B08M9MSH77/ref=ppx_yo_dt_b_asin_title_o04_s07?ie=UTF8&th=1